 Organizing Printed Photos

-Most photos are digital now, but if you’re older than about 30, you’ve probably got boxes and albums full of printed memories.
+Most photos are digital now, but if you’re older than 30, you probably have boxes and albums full of printed memories.

 Younger people may be in the position of sorting through their parents’ photos as part of helping them downsize.